 A simple massage may be all it takes to alleviate built-up gas.
 Rub your little one’s tummy in a circular motion, clockwise from the right side, under the ribs and down the left side following the large intestine – helping the gas bubbles move along the digestive system.

 Find the sweet spot

 You can also try massaging in a certain spot.
 Rub in a circular motion just below the rib cage on bub’s left side.
 As the video above shows, the pressure to this area seems to magically help bub let the gas pass.

 Ok, this one’s not for everyone.
 The FridaBaby Windi The Gaspasser was invented by a pediatrician and is famed to give instant gas and colic relief.
 It’s a single-use hollow tube that inserts into baby’s bottom and instantly releases gas.
 The tube is long enough to reach past the muscle that traps the gas and stimulate the sphincter, but it won’t go too far in thanks to its stopper.

 Burp mid feed

 If bub is having trouble in the trumpeting department, make it part of their routine to gently pat their back and burp them more frequently throughout a feed.
 Offer a gentle rub and pat before you change breasts or mid-bottle too.
+Keep an eye out for baby bottles that help with wind and colic.
 Big burps now mean less pain later.

 Better out than in, after all.
 Especially when it comes to baby gases.